zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Mathematical Functions.md

 **Parameter description**:

 -   number: Double or Decimal type.
 If the input is String or Bigint, it is converted to Double by implicit conversion.
 If the input is another type, an error occurs.
 -   Decimal\_place: A Bigint type constant, four to five homes to the decimal point position.
 If it is other type, an exception is thrown.
-If you omit it, it indicates four to five homes into the single digit.
-The default value is zero.
+If you exclude it, it indicates four to five homes into a single digit.
+The default value is zero

 **Return value**:

 Returns the Double or Decimal type.
 If number or Decimal\_places is null, return null.

+**Note:**

-**Note:** Decimal\_places can be negative.
-The negative is counted from decimal point to left and do not keep the decimal part.
-If decimal\_places is greater than the length of the integer part, return 0.
+Decimal\_places can be negative.
+The negative is counted from decimal point to the left.
+Deletethe decimal part.
+If decimal\_place is greater than the length of the integer part, return 0.

-**For example**:
+**Example**:

 ```
 round(125.315) = 125.0